cepthomas/LuaBagOfTricks/README.md

-# LuaBagOfTricks TODO1 clean up
+# Lua Bag Of Tricks
 - Making lua life easier.
 For me.
-- Uses Lua 5.4 on Windows.
-It's pure Lua so far so *should* work anywhere.
+- Pure Lua so far so *should* work anywhere.

 ## pnut
 `pnut.lua` and `pnut_runner.lua` comprise a minimalist unit test framework based on previous implementations in C/C++/C#.